 - Medical equipment

 Polymethyl Methacrylate, known as PMMA or Acrylic PMMA, is a common thermoplastic material.
 It is visually transparent, giving it the name Acrylic Glass.
-Several trademarked brand names such as Plexiglass, Lucite, and Perspex use this material.
-It has high tensile strength, flexural strength, and UV tolerance, scratch resistance, and abrasion resistance.
+Several trademarked brands like Plexiglass, Lucite, and Perspex use this material.
+It has high flexural and tensile strength, UV tolerance, and abrasion resistance.

 - LED lights

-Polycarbonates (PC) are similar to PMMA acrylics to some extent, as certain grades of polycarbonate materials can be visually transparent.
+Polycarbonates (PCs) are somewhat similar to PMMA acrylics, as some grades of polycarbonate materials can be visually transparent.
 They have very high machinability, making them easy to mold into different parts.